 Credit Europe Bank as a parent bank

-Currently Credit Europe Bank NV directly owns five banking subsidiaries in Russia, Switzerland, Romania, Ukraine and Dubai, and two leasing companies in Ukraine and Romania.
+Currently Credit Europe Bank NV directly owns four banking subsidiaries in Switzerland, Romania, Ukraine and Dubai, and two leasing companies in Ukraine and Romania.
 To underpin its central function, the bank applies a functional reporting structure: local managers in the subsidiaries must maintain a direct reporting line to the ‘functional’ head of the respective department in Amsterdam.
 This structure applies to departments such as Internal Audit, Compliance, Treasury (asset liability management), Credits, Risk Management, IT, Financial Control, Retail Banking and Corporate Banking.
 Moreover, the General Manager of each subsidiary has a direct reporting line to the CEO of Credit Europe Bank.

 The General Managers of the bank’s subsidiaries and the members of the Managing Board meet on a regular basis.
 The main purpose of these meetings is to share knowledge and experience, to align group policies and to contemplate on the bank’s strategy and budgets.

 Furthermore, to support and monitor global business policies, some Supervisory – and Managing Board members of Credit Europe Bank NV have a seat in the Supervisory Board or Board of Directors of a banking subsidiary.

 Overview of board memberships in the subsidiaries: